-Sometimes, affirmative strategies can lead to over-accommodation and send projects careening down blind alleys.
-In avoiding confrontation and in an effort to appease, parties will strive to empathetically accept a differing, even if oppositional or inaccurate point of view.
-While disarming and well-intentioned as such moderation and reinforcement may be, disingenuous accommodation can easily become encouragement, or worse, indulgence.
+If agendas, opinions, or personalities diverge too greatly, “Yes,… And” can lead to over-accommodation and sow confusion.
+By always seeking appeasement and avoiding confrontation, projects can careen down blind alleys as efforts are made to empathetically accept a differing, possibly oppositional or inaccurate point of view.
+While disarming and well-intentioned as such mollification may be, disingenuous accommodation can easily become encouragement, or worse, indulgence.
 The upside of accommodation is elasticity and flexibility, which are at the heart of collaboration; but the downside is a lack of forthrightness and honesty.